agalue/opennms-drift-kubernetes/README.md

 When configuring Kafka, the `hostPort` is used in order to configure the `advertised.listeners` using the EC2 public FQDN.
 For this reason the external port (i.e. `9094`) should be opened on the security group called `nodes.k8s.opennms.org`.
 Certainly, this can be done manually, but a [Terraform](https://www.terraform.io) recipe has been used for this purpose (`update-security-groups.tf).

-Make sure you have it installed on your system, and then:
+Make sure you have it installed on your system, and then execute the following:

 ```shell
 terraform init